About Mack Prioleau

 Outside of school and sports, Mack Prioleau spent time tutoring underprivileged kids at Como Community Center, which is a recreational center in one of Fort Worth’s impoverished neighborhoods.
 At Como Community Center, Mack taught children academics, life values, and sports.

 After graduation, Mack Prioleau hopes to start a career in a field where he can put his leadership, work ethic, and Economics degree to good work.
 He would also like to join lifelong programs in which he can help others in need.
-Along with work and charity, Mack will continue to be the avid outdoorsman he is and spend much of his free time hunting, fishing, and exploring the greater world around him.
+Along with work and charity, Mack will continue to be the avid outdoorsman he is and spend much of his free time surfing, fishing, and exploring the greater world around him.